Sleeping Positions During Pregnancy and How to Sleep After Giving Birth

 There are three trimesters in pregnancy, and each one can potentially present different challenges when it comes to sleep.

-During the first trimester (weeks 0-12), pregnant women typically get woken up by the urge to pee and they also can start to suffer from night sweats.
+During the first trimester (weeks 0-12), pregnant women typically get woken up by the urge to pee and can also start to suffer from night sweats.

-During the second trimester (weeks 13-28), your bump is considerably bigger which can put more strain on your bladder.
-Most women also feel their baby kick for the first time during this trimester and sometimes baby is unfortunately a lot more active during the night!
-These two things can obviously have a detrimental effect on sleep quality.
+During the second trimester (weeks 13-28), your bump is considerably bigger, which can put more strain on your bladder.
+Most women also feel their baby kick for the first time during this trimester, and sometimes the baby is, unfortunately, a lot more active during the night!
+These two things can have a detrimental effect on sleep quality.

-During the third and final trimester (weeks 28-40), insomnia is said to affect more than 75% of expectant mums.
-This is because your bump is at its heaviest, emotions are running high due to the fast approaching due date, and other unwanted symptoms can start to appear such as heartburn and indigestion, backache, water retention, constipation, and piles.
+During the third and final trimester (weeks 28-40), insomnia affects more than 75% of expectant mums.
+This is because your bump is at its heaviest, emotions are running high due to the fast-approaching due date, and other unwanted symptoms can start to appear, such as heartburn and indigestion, backache, water retention, constipation, and piles.

-Marie told us about a few simple changes that could help with your sleep quality while pregnant.
-These included having the temperature in your bedroom slightly cooler, wearing loose clothing, and changing your bedding.
+Marie told us about a few simple changes that could help your sleep quality while pregnant.
+These included slightly cooler temperatures in your bedroom, wearing loose clothing, and changing your bedding.